 The loss function of the matting and fitting network is

 which combines three terms.
-The first one corresponds to blurred appearance reconstruction represented by the ground-truth pair ($H*F$,$H*M$).
-The networks estimates are ($\hat{H}_F$,$\hat{H}_M$).
-The second term penalizes deviations from the ground truth trajectory by the curve loss function $\mathcal{L}_c$ which samples the trajectory at three points and computes an average distance between each pair.
+The first one corresponds to blurred appearance reconstruction represented by the ground-truth pair ($H*F$, $H*M$).
+Estimated blurred appearance without background is denoted by ($\hat{H}_F$, $\hat{H}_M$).
+The second term penalizes deviations from the ground truth trajectory by the curve loss $\mathcal{L}_c$ that samples the trajectory at three points and computes an average distance between each pair.
 Since the direction is not known, we compute both options and choose the one with the minimal distance.
-The last term computes binary cross entropy between the estimated and the ground truth binary variable $b$ which indicates whether the crop contains an FMO.
+The last term computes binary cross entropy (BCE) between the estimated and the ground truth binary variable $b$ that indicates whether the crop contains an FMO.
 All previous terms are multiplied by the ground truth binary variable to allow the network to output the best guess of trajectory and appearance even when there is no fast moving object, penalizing only for the incorrectly estimated binary variable $b$.